 Take Back Your Life

 Diagnosis of the specific type of incontinence in men can be more complex than in women.
 Your consultation at El Camino Urology in Mountain View, California, will include a detailed medical history and physical examination.
 Dr. Karpman may request a journal or log to determine the nature and degree of incontinence, as well as triggering factors such as alcohol, coffee or tea, or spicy, sugary, or acidic food.
-It is essential to rule out simple causes of male urinary incontinence, such as urinary tract infection with a formal urine culture, non-invasive flow rate, and residual urine measurement.
+It is essential to rule out simple causes of Male Incontinence, such as urinary tract infection with a formal urine culture, non-invasive flow rate, and residual urine measurement.
 Additional testing should include complex urodynamics and cystoscopy.
-Once the tests have been run Dr. Karpman will discuss the best treatment options and answer any questions you have.
+Once the tests have been run Dr. Karpman will discuss the best Male Incontinence Treatment options and answer any questions you have.

 Live Your Life With Confidence